seven1m/onebody/README.md

 4. `cd /var/www`, then type `git clone git://github.com/churchio/onebody.git && cd onebody`.
 This will put the latest and greatest, bleeding edge OneBody code in the `/var/www/onebody` directory.

-    Now, it's recommened you switch to a tagged release of OneBody, which you can do with the command `git checkout 3.0.0.beta1` (that is the latest version as of Tim remembering to update this readme, but may not be *the* latest, so check out a [list of releases here](https://github.com/churchio/onebody/releases)).
+    Now, it's recommened you switch to a tagged release of OneBody, which you can do with the command `git checkout 3.0.0.beta1` (that is the latest version as of the last time Tim remembered to update this readme, but may not be *the* latest, so check out a [list of releases here](https://github.com/churchio/onebody/releases)).

 5. Make sure Apache will be able to write tmp files and logs and such: `mkdir -p tmp/pids log` and `chmod -R 777 tmp log`.